topherconley/optimize-it/README.md

 Visualization is the quickest way to optimize isotope trace detection with Massifquant in the XCMS suite.
 The files
   * optimize-vis-massifquant.Rnw Source Code
   * optimize-vis-massifquant.tex: Latex encoding of source code
-  * optimize-vis-massifquant.pdf: Human readable version
+  * optimize-vis-massifquant.pdf: Human readable version.

 detail how to strategically visualize the effects of parameter variations on the IT detection results.
 The **mouse_data** and **figs** directories correspond to this analysis.

 ### Score-Based Optimization